 Undergraduate curriculum sequence

-The undergraduate curriculum begins with four quarters of preclinical work—which forms the general education and science base for nursing.
+The undergraduate curriculum begins with four quarters of pre-clinical work—which forms the general education and science base for nursing.
 These quarters may be completed at any regionally accredited college or university.
 After completion of an additional eight quarters at Loma Linda University, the student is eligible to receive the B.S. degree and is prepared for professional nursing practice at the baccalaureate level.
-The clinical experience develops the student's technical and theoretical capabilities in a progressive manner and within the context of the nursing process.
-Most of the baccalaureate nursing major courses are in the upper division, where clinical experience is gained in a broad variety of settings.
-Integral components of upper division courses are leadership concepts and skills, research, health promotion, and activities that foster collaboration in planning health care with the family and all members of the health-care team.
+Clinical experience develops student's technical and theoretical capabilities in a progressive manner and within the context of the nursing process.
+Most baccalaureate nursing major courses are in the upper division, where clinical experience is gained in a broad variety of settings.
+Integral components of upper division courses are leadership concepts and skills, research, public health, and activities that foster collaboration in planning health care with the family and all members of the health-care team.

 Learning outcomes for baccalaureate nursing

-The learning outcomes of the baccalaureate nursing program are designed to prepare competent nursing professionals.
+Learning outcomes of the baccalaureate nursing program are designed to prepare competent nursing professionals.
+By the end of the program, graduates should be able to:

-- Patient-centered care: Evaluate nursing care and education provided to patients, families, groups, populations, and communities across the lifespan from diverse backgrounds in a variety of settings to ensure that it is holistic, compassionate, age and culturally appropriate; and based on a patient's background, preferences, values, and needs.
+- Apply the nursing process to individuals, families, groups, communities, and populations across the lifespan from diverse backgrounds in a variety of settings to ensure that it is wholeness-focused, compassionate, age, and culturally appropriate.

-- Teamwork and collaboration: Collaborate with members of the interprofessional health-care team to manage and coordinate the provision of safe, quality care for patients, families, and groups.
+- Collaborate with members of the interprofessional health-care team to manage and coordinate the provision of safe, quality care for individuals, families, and groups.

-- Evidence-based practice: Integrate scientific information and best current evidence with clinical expertise and patient preferences when making clinical judgments in the management of patient-centered care.
+- Integrate scientific information and best current evidence with clinical expertise and patient preferences when promoting health and making clinical judgments in the management of patient-centered care.

-- Quality improvement: Use quality improvement measures to evaluate the effect of change on the delivery of patient-centered care and patient outcomes.
+- Use quality improvement measures to evaluate the effect of change on the delivery of patient-centered care and patient outcomes.

-- Safety: Evaluate effectiveness of strategies used to reduce the risk of harm to patients, self, and others in health-care, home, and community settings.
+- Evaluate effectiveness of strategies used to reduce the risk of harm to individuals, self, and others in health-care, home, and community settings.

-- Professionalism: Model integrity and accountability in practices that uphold established regulatory, legal, and ethical principles while providing standard-based nursing care.
+- Model integrity and accountability into practices that uphold established regulatory, legal, and ethical principles while providing standard-based nursing care.

-- Communication: Use verbal, nonverbal, and written communication strategies that promote an effective exchange of information; development of therapeutic relationships; and shared decision making with patients, families, groups, populations, and communities from diverse backgrounds.
+- Use verbal, nonverbal, and written communication strategies that promote an effective exchange of information; development of therapeutic relationships; and shared decision making with patients, families, groups, communities, and populations from diverse backgrounds.

 Satisfactory completion of the California Board of Registered Nursing-required content prepares the student to sit for the NCLEX-RN examination.
 All states require that a nurse pass the NCLEX-RN examination for licensure to practice.
 California application forms and fees are submitted to the California Board of Registered Nursing, P.O.
 Box 944210, Sacramento, CA 94244-2100; website: <http://www.rn.ca.gov/>.

-Students must complete all prerequisite courses prior to starting clinical courses.
-Occasional exception for certain prerequisites can be made.
-For more specifics, consult with admissions department staff.
+For all B.S. degree options, students must complete all prerequisite courses prior to starting the nursing program.
+Occasional exceptions for certain prerequisites can be made.
+For more specifics, consult with the admissions department staff.

-The returning RN may complete a baccalaureate degree in four quarters of full-time course work.
+An RN with an associate’s degree in nursing or equivalent may complete a baccalaureate degree in four quarters of full-time course work.
 Part-time study is an option.
-Courses are designed in the on-line format.
-On-line activities will include weekly discussions and assignments designed to focus on the working environment of the RN.
-The returning RN must have completed all prerequisite courses prior to acceptance into the program, must be currently working as an RN, and must meet the following noncourse requirements:
+Courses are designed in the online format.
+Online activities will include weekly discussions and assignments designed to focus on the working environment of the RN.
+The returning RN must have completed the majority of the prerequisite courses prior to acceptance into the program and must hold a current RN license.

 The 45-quarter unit RN licensure option